 - It is difficult to control costs.

-- It is difficult to determine business vs. personal fuel.
+- It is challenging to determine business vs. personal fuel.

-- You need a mileage log to assist in the substantiation of business use.
+- You need a mileage log to assist in substantiating business use.

 Advantages of FAVR car allowances